What Is a Faith-Based Nonprofit?

 Thus, the decision to be an FBO may depend more on whether the primary purpose or activities of the organization are religious or religiously motivated than on any advantages or disadvantages associated with such a label.

-If the primary purpose and activities of the organization are not religious, but religiously motivated, the organization may want to consider the pro and cons of identifying itself as an FBO and/or a particular type of FBO, such as a church or religious corporation.
+If the primary purpose and activities of the organization are not religious (as for a church) but religiously motivated, the organization may want to consider the pro and cons of identifying itself as an FBO and a particular type of FBO, such as a church or religious corporation.

 There are no direct legal benefits associated with being identified as an FBO.